FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting

 \subsection{Results Overview}

 Table~\ref{tab:combined_benchmark_reduced} presents the aggregated results of all benchmark experiments.
-Figure~\ref{fig:results_overview} illustrates the underlying aggregation pipeline: experiment-level NRMSE values are first aggregated per (dataset, target) -- as reported in Tables~\ref{tab:univariate_benchmark}, \ref{tab:covariate_benchmark} and~\ref{tab:training_benchmark} -- then per data category, and finally globally across all experiments to form the overall and best-count rows of Table~\ref{tab:combined_benchmark_reduced}.
+Figure~\ref{fig:results_overview} illustrates the underlying aggregation pipeline: experiment-level NRMSE values are aggregated per (dataset, target), per data category, and globally across all experiments to form the overall and best-count rows of Table~\ref{tab:combined_benchmark_reduced}.

-Each row reports the average of the median NRMSE values across all experiments within that category; the \textit{Overall} column aggregates across all experiments.
+Each data-category column reports the median NRMSE with its (Q10, Q90) interval across all experiments within that category; the \textit{Overall} column aggregates across all experiments.
 The experiments cover different model modes and forecasting models as described in Section~\ref{sec:models}.
-The summary row \textit{overall} reports the overall median NRMSE across all experiments.
-The \textit{best count} row indicates the number of times a model achieves the best performance for a given experimental setting, defined by identical horizon length, context length, and prediction target, while varying rolling windows and covariate configurations.
+The \textit{Best Count} column indicates the number of times a model achieves the best performance for a given experimental setting, defined by identical horizon length, context length, and prediction target, while varying rolling windows and covariate configurations.
 Tied experiments and experiments with missing results are excluded from this count (note below each table).
 An orange background marks the best model within each benchmark mode, and a green background marks the overall best performer across all modes in each column.

-We observe that covariate-informed approaches achieve the best performance with the lowest overall median NRMSEs across these three approaches ranked first and dominate in terms of total wins across all 17,010 experiments (Table~\ref{tab:combined_benchmark_reduced}).
-Chronos-2 (covariate) achieves both the overall lowest median NRMSE of 0.421 and the most wins among all individual model modes with 3,399 wins (20\%).